 - For incidents of rude, inappropriate or unsportsmanlike conduct, the student will- 1st offense) receive warning and appropriate consequence.
 2nd offense) be suspended from game(s) or activity (practice is allowed).
 3rd offense) be suspended from the activity or sport up to and including for the remainder of the season or the year, depending on severity of offense.

-- For incidents involving the use of tobacco or tobacco products, the student will 1st offense) be suspended from game or activity immediately and be subject to school suspension under school discipline rules.
-2nd offense) be suspended from activity or sport for 25% of the season or year.
-3rd offense) be suspended from sport or activity for remainder of season or year.
+- For incidents involving the use of tobacco or tobacco products INCLUDING VAPING, the student will be suspended from THE ENTIRE SEASON immediately and be subject to school suspension under school discipline rules.

 - For incidents involving the use of alcohol or other illegal drugs, the penalties will be more severe.
 1) The first-time offender will be subject to the fullest extent of school discipline if the incident occurs during the school day, going to or from school or the activity, or during the school-sponsored activity.
 2) In addition, first-time offenders will also be subject to suspension from their team or activity for no less than 25% of the season or year.
 They would be still be required to participate in all practices.
 This includes offenses that occur off campus and outside the school day, including nights and weekends, in or out of the season of sport or activity.
 3) Second-time substance use offenders will be subject to the fullest extent of school discipline including expulsion.
 They will also be removed from their team or activity for the remainder of the year and will forfeit their privilege of participation in all co-curricular activities for one calendar year, even if the offense occurs off campus and outside the school day.